sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*      */   }
 ```

-<p class="cn" markdown="1">The annotations at the top of the method indicate that we can reach this method through web services.
-At line *[610]* we can reach a call to the `HostEnclHandler.getVmHostData` method with an attacker supplied `dbFilter`.</p>
+The annotations at the top of the method indicate that we can reach this method through web services.
+At line *[610]* we can reach a call to the `HostEnclHandler.getVmHostData` method with an attacker supplied `dbFilter`.

-<p class="cn" markdown="1">But before we get to that method, let's take a moment to see investigate the `com.cisco.dcbu.jaxws.wo.DbFilterDO` class.
-This is a Object datatype that the `HostEnclHandler.getVmHostData` method is expecting.</p>
+But before we get to that method, let's take a moment to see investigate the `com.cisco.dcbu.jaxws.wo.DbFilterDO` class.
+This is a Object datatype that the `HostEnclHandler.getVmHostData` method is expecting.

 ```java
 /*     */ @XmlType(name = "DbFilter")